Skip to main content

 After you run the script, the docker image will be available in your local machine with image name illumina-connected-annotations:[image tag specified].

-Similarly, we have special instructions for running IlluminaConnectedAnnotations (Here's a toy VCF in case you need it):
+We have special instructions for running IlluminaConnectedAnnotations (Here's a toy VCF in case you need it):

-docker run --rm -it -v local/data/folder:/scratch illumina-connected-annotations:v3.22.0 Annotator -c /scratch/Cache/ \
+docker run --rm -it -v local/data/folder:/scratch illumina-connected-annotations:v3.25.0 Annotator -c /scratch/Cache/ \

 -r /scratch/References/Homo_sapiens.GRCh37.Nirvana.dat \